alfio-event/alf.io/website/content/en/docs/Reference/Extensions/_index.md

 # Alf.io extensions

-this repository contains all the *official* alf.io extensions
+This repository contains all the *official* Alf.io extensions

 # How to write an extension

-Extensions allows you to link alf.io with your existing tools, such as:
+Extensions allows you to link Alf.io with your existing tools, such as:

 * Billing/Accounting systems
 * CRMs
 * Additional Email marketing services (Mailjet, ...)
 * Custom notifications (Slack, Telegram, etc.)

-## how it works
+## How it works

 Extensions can be added and modified only by the Administrator.
 For security and stability reasons, it is not possible to do that with less privileged users.

-Each extension consists of a JavaScript script, you can find a sample below:
+Each extension consists of a JavaScript script.
+You can find a sample below:

 ```javascript
 /**